davegutz/myComputer/INSTALL_24.04_Lubuntu.md

      and extract to Downloads)

     You might need to close VS Code, delete your build folder (if it exists), and open VS Code again.
     You should now be good to go!
 (If VSCode is not able to provide autocompletion, then something went wrong during the installation of clangd.)

+- lots of path changes added.
+Complaints about compiler --> uninstall after gleaning some useful cleanup tips.
+Doesn't integrate well with Particle Workbench

+- uninstall clangd / reinstall intellisense
+	(CTRL+,), and set Cmake: Generator to blank
+	- extensions - clangd - uninstall
+	- extensions - intellisense - install
+	" bad Cmake executable
+sudo apt-get update
+sudo apt-get -y install cmake

+sudo apt-add-repository universe
+sudo apt-get -y install cmake-extras

 # include Particle.h